 You can also read useful information about costs of studying at UAL from our student advisers.

-You must be over 16 years old to join a Pre-sessional course.
+You must be at least 18 years old on the start date to join the Pre-sessional course.

 We aim for an inclusive learning environment where disabled and dyslexic students can succeed.